 One of the main benefits of vertical farming is the ability to conserve water.

 Vertical farms use up to 70% less water and with sensor technology, vertical farmers can optimize light, temperature and humidity.

 Sustainability has grown in importance in recent years.

 In addition to using less water, indoor vertical farms take up less space than lands used by traditional farmers and are also easily available for areas that may not have accessible lands for farming.

 We looked at what vertical farming was and why farming is moving inside.
 Now, let’s look at how you can start your own vertical farm and the benefits of doing so.

 Some of the benefits to start your own vertical farm include:

 - Growing a variety of crops and produce

-- Provide your family, friends, and community with healthier and nutritious foods
+- Providing your family, friends, and community with healthier and nutritious foods

-- Avoid common farming dangers like chemical exposure, weather hazards, and more
+- Avoiding common farming dangers like chemical exposure, weather hazards, and more